CThu1u-Cyber/CThu1u-Cyber.github.io/_posts/2025-12-19-staged_hsm.md

 Nmap done: 1 IP address (1 host up) scanned in 0.39 seconds
 ```

-We are successful!
-We also find out the sql database type and version.
+We find out the sql database is MariaDB.

 ## Post Enumeration

-For post enumeration, I think it’s important to run a quick `info` on the sliver session.
-We can find out what OS version our windows target is rockin
+For post enumeration, I usually run a quick `info` command to identify OS Versions.
+It's probably unneeded in our case, but I think it's important to run nonetheless for mocked assessments.

 ```bash
 sliver (MIDDLE-CLASS_LEATHER) > info